mcne65/bounty-1/Readme.md

 Bounties are public information.

 ### User Adds Submission to Bounty
-Any user can add submissions to bounties as long as they do not
+Any user can add submissions to bounties as long as they are not closed.

 # Set Up
-* We assume that you have git and ipfs already installed.
+* We assume that you are runnign Ubuntu 16.04 and have git already installed.
-* This will use Metamask for web3 if available, otherwise it will initialize its own for localhost:8485.
-See [src/application.js](src/application.js)
+* This will not use Metamask for web3 if available, otherwise it will initialize its own for localhost:8485.
+See src/application.js

+## IPFS
+Please refer to [these instructions](https://ipfs.io/docs/install) for installing ipfs.

 ## Node version